-- 1.1 (1) Purchase Agreement between the Company, UBS Limited and Union Bank of Switzerland, London Branch, dated as of August 28, 1997 - 1.2 (1) Forward Stock Purchase Agreement between the Company and Union Bank of Switzerland, London Branch, dated as of August 28, 1997 - 1.3 Form of Letter Agreement between the Company and Union Bank of Switzerland, London Branch, dated as of August 28, 1998 - 2.1 (2) Master Agreement of Merger and Acquisition by and among the Company, the Operating Partnership, Eakin & Smith, Inc. and the partnerships and limited liability companies listed therein dated April 1, 1996 - 2.2 (3) Stock Purchase Agreement among AP CRTI Holdings, L.P., AEW Partners, L.P., Thomas J. Crocker, Barbara F. Crocker, Richard S. Ackerman and Robert E. Onisko and the Company and Cedar Acquisition Corporation, dated April 29, 1996 - 2.3 (3) Agreement and Plan of Merger by and among the Company, Crocker Realty Trust, Inc. and Cedar Acquisition Corporation, dated as of April 29, 1996 - 2.4 (4) Contribution and Exchange Agreement by and among Century Center group, the Operating Partnership and the Company, dated December 31, 1996 - 2.5 (4) Master Agreement of Merger and Acquisition by and among the Company, the Operating Partnership, Anderson Properties, Inc., Gene Anderson, and the partnerships and limited liability companies listed therein, dated January 31, 1997 - 2.6 (5) Amended and Master Agreement of Merger and Acquisition dated January 9, 1995 by and among Highwoods Realty Limited Partnership, Forsyth Partners Holdings, Inc., Forsyth Partners Brokerage, Inc., John L. Turner, William T. Wilson III, John E. Reece II, H. Jack Leister and the partnerships and corporations listed therein - 2.7 (6) Master Agreement of Merger and Acquisition by and among the Company, the Operating Partnership, Associated Capital Properties, Inc. and its shareholders dated August 27, 1997 - 2.8 (1) Agreement and Plan of Merger by and among the Company, Jackson Acquisition Corp. and J.C.
-Nichols Company dated December 22, 1997 - 2.9 (7) Amendment No. 1 to Agreement and Plan of Merger by and among the Company, Jackson Acquisition Corp. and J.C.
-Nichols Company dated April 23, 1998 - 4.1 (8) Amended and Restated Articles of Incorporation of the Company 4.2 - (9) Rights Agreement, dated as of October 6, 1997, between the Company and First Union National Bank - 4.3 (10) Form of certificate representing shares of Common Stock
+Exhibi t No. Description 2.1 (1) Master Agreement of Merger and Acquisition by and among the Company, the Operating Partnership, Eakin & Smith, Inc. and the partnerships and limited liability companies listed therein dated April 1, 1996 2.2 (2) Stock Purchase Agreement among AP CRTI Holdings, L.P., AEW Partners, L.P., Thomas J. Crocker, Barbara F. Crocker, Richard S. Ackerman and Robert E. Onisko and the Company and Cedar Acquisition Corporation, dated April 29, 1996 2.3 (2) Agreement and Plan of Merger by and among the Company, Crocker Realty Trust, Inc. and Cedar Acquisition Corporation, dated as of April 29, 1996 2.4 (3) Contribution and Exchange Agreement by and among Century Center group, the Operating Partnership and the Company, dated December 31, 1996

-5 Opinion of Alston & Bird LLP re legality 8 Form of opinion of Alston & Bird LLP re tax matters 23.1 Consent of Alston & Bird LLP (included as part of Exhibits 5 and 8) 23.2 Consent of Ernst & Young LLP 23.3 Consent of PricewaterhouseCoopers LLP 24 Power of Attorney (included on the signature page hereof)
+2.5 (3) Master Agreement of Merger and Acquisition by and among the Company, the Operating Partnership, Anderson Properties, Inc., Gene Anderson, and the partnerships and limited liability companies listed therein, dated January 31, 1997 2.6 (4) Amended and Master Agreement of Merger and Acquisition dated January 9, 1995 by and among Highwoods Realty Limited Partnership, Forsyth Partners Holdings, Inc., Forsyth Partners Brokerage, Inc., John L. Turner, William T. Wilson III, John E. Reece II, H. Jack Leister and the partnerships and corporations listed therein 2.7 (5) Master Agreement of Merger and Acquisition by and among the Company, the Operating Partnership, Associated Capital Properties, Inc. and its shareholders dated August 27, 1997 2.8 (6) Agreement and Plan of Merger by and among the Company, Jackson Acquisition Corp. and J.C.
+Nichols Company dated December 22, 1997 2.9 (7) Amendment No. 1 to Agreement and Plan of Merger by and among the Company, Jackson Acquisition Corp. and J.C.
+Nichols Company dated April 23, 1998 4.1 (8) Amended and Restated Articles of Incorporation of the Company 4.2 (9) Rights Agreement, dated as of October 6, 1997, between the Company and First Union National Bank 4.3 (6) Purchase Agreement between the Company, UBS Limited and Union Bank of Switzerland, London Branch, dated as of August 28, 1997 4.4 (6) Forward Stock Purchase Agreement between the Company and Union Bank of Switzerland, London Branch, dated as of August 28, 1997 4.5 5 8 23.1 23.2 (10) Form of certificate representing shares of Common Stock Form of Opinion of Alston & Bird LLP re legality Form of Opinion of Alston & Bird LLP re tax matters Consent of Alston & Bird LLP (included as part of Exhibits 5 and 8) Consent of Ernst & Young LLP 23.3 24 Consent of PricewaterhouseCoopers LLP Power of Attorney (included on the signature page hereof)